Xtraball/SiberianCMS-Doc/docs/module.md

 * Use only the short path.

-## Advanced Usage, Ionic

-See [module/advanced](module/advanced) for more informations about Ionic code.

 ## Cache

 Module inheritance is cached, so each time you add or remove a file in your module, you must delete the file `var/cache/design.cache`